kaist-cp/memento/README.md

 #### Safe Memory Reclamation

-- Implementation of 'deferred persist'
+- Implementation of 'deferred persist' (corresponding to section 6.1 in the extended version)
-- Implementation of 'resumable critical section and de-duplicated retirement'
+- Implementation of 'resumable critical section and de-duplicated retirement' (corresponding to section 6.2 in the extended version)

 #### Others